WhaddaMakers/Whaddy-Nightlight/README.md

 ## Running the code!

 Almost done with the coding part.
-After we can start installing the electronics in the 3D printed Casing.
+After this we can start installing the electronics in the 3D printed case.

 ### Setting the light value

 As mentioned earlier, the RGB LEDs will turn on when it gets dark.
-The value corresponds to the ambient ligt that the senor is measuring (lux).
+The value corresponds to the ambient ligt that the senor is measuring (LUX).
 So 0 = DARK
 300 = OFFICE LIGHT
 100 000 = SUNLIGHT :)